jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://www.w3schools.com/php/default.asp">PHP</a></td>
         <td>
-        PHP is a server-side scripting language used to handle server-side logic, process user input, interact with databases, and generate dynamic content for web pages.Learn PHP from beginner to advanced levels with this tutorial and reference covering all topics.
+        Learn PHP from beginner right from syntax to advanced levels with this tutorial and reference covering all topics.
         </td>
       </tr>
       <tr>
         <td><a href="https://youtube.com/playlist?list=PLu0W_9lII9agiCUZYRsvtGTXdxkzPyItg&si=DBzaBOOQGmm9MT8r">Front end technology HTML,CSS and JavaScript</a></td>
         <td>
-        For front-end development, HTML, CSS, and JavaScript are commonly used.
-These technologies handle the presentation layer of web applications, including the layout, design, and interactivity that users interact with in their web browsers.This playlist helps to start your learning journey of front end development.
+        This Website development course will teach you about how to create a website from scratch.
+This web development course is designed for beginners with an aim to take HTML5, CSS3, JavaScript/ES5/ES6 and other concepts to advanced level.
         </td>
       </tr>
       <tr>
         <td><a href="https://soshace.com/development-with-lamp-stack-illustrated-address-book-project/">Example project in LAMP stack</a></td>
         <td>
-        Here is project to refer.This is blog on development with LAMP Stack illustrating Address Book Project
+        Here is project to refer.This is blog on development with LAMP Stack illustrating Address Book Project.
         </td>
   </table>